-With the addition in 2013 of JACAM's state of the art laboratory in Sterling, Kansas, CES now operates four separate lab facilities across North America, which in addition to the Sterling, Kansas facility includes Carlyle, Saskatchewan; Calgary, Alberta; and Houston, Texas.
-CESTC's main manufacturing and reacting facility is located in Sterling, Kansas and its Canadian chemical blending facility is located in Carlyle, Saskatchewan.
+Lead by JACAM's state of the art laboratory in Sterling, Kansas, CESTC operates four separate lab facilities across North America which also includes Houston, Texas; Carlyle, Saskatchewan; and Calgary, Alberta.
+The Corporation's main chemical manufacturing and reacting facility is located in Sterling, Kansas and its Canadian chemical blending facility is located in Carlyle, Saskatchewan.
+CESTC also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.